leangjia/blender_docs/trunk/blender_docs/manual/addons/import_export/scene_dxf.rst

    `this post <http://blenderartists.org/forum/showthread.php?323358-DXF-Importer&p=2664492&viewfull=1#post2664492>`__
    on Blender Artists.

-   Pyproj is a python wrapper to the PROJ library, a well known C library used to convert coordinates between different coordinate systems.
+   Pyproj is a Python wrapper to the PROJ library, a well known C library used to convert coordinates between different coordinate systems.
    Open source GIS libraries such as PROJ are used directly or indirectly by many authorities and therefore can be considered to be well maintained.